Donate for Clean Water in Africa and Change Lives Today

 Cholera: A severe infection caused by bacteria found in contaminated water, leading to severe dehydration in children.

-Dysentery: An intestinal infection that causes diarrhea, which is one of the leading causes of child mortality.
+Dysentery: An intestinal infection that causes diarrhea, one of the leading causes of child mortality.

 Typhoid: A bacterial infection that affects young children's immune systems, often resulting in prolonged illness.